razerofficial/UE4ChromaSDK/README.md

 **Note: `ChromaSDKPlugin` calls should be made on the Windows platform.**

-`DebugPrintResult` is a custom event to check for result codes and print a message.
+`DebugPrintResult` is an example custom event to check for result codes and print a message.
 The custom event takes parameters to include in the print message.
 A result code of zero is commonly used in the `API` to mean success.
 A success message is printed if detected.
 If an error message is printed if the result code is not zero.

 ![image_19](images/image_19.png)